 This document provides a framework to guide the Institute's Conduct Committees through the sanctioning process.
+The aim of the IFA Sanctions Guidance is to deliver consistency in the process of determining sanction while accommodating the diversity of facts and circumstances that may result in a finding by a Conduct Committee.
 The roles and sanctioning powers of the Conduct Committees are set out within the Disciplinary Regulations.
 This guidance sets out the key principles that underpin the decision-making process and the process itself for determining appropriate sanction(s) to be ordered where a finding has been made against a member, student, affiliate, member firm or contracted firm.

 This guidance seeks to ensure that the IFA's adjudication and enforcement procedures are robust, fair, consistent, proportionate, dissuasive and transparent.
-IFA members, students, affiliates, member firms and contracted firms must, at all times, be aware of the sanctions and other orders available to the Conduct Committees and what matters the Conduct Committees will consider when reaching their decisions.
+IFA members, students, affiliates, member firms and contracted firms must, at all times, be aware of the sanctions and other orders available to the Conduct Committees and what factors the Conduct Committees are likely to consider when reaching their decisions.

 This guidance includes indicative sanctions, which are not prescriptive.
-The Conduct Committees shall exercise judgement in determining the appropriate sanction(s) in each case, based on the facts and circumstances of the case and taking into account the IFA Bye-laws, Regulations and Code of Ethics.
+A Conduct Committee shall exercise judgement in determining the appropriate sanction(s) in each case, based on the facts and circumstances of the case and taking into account the IFA Bye-laws, Regulations and Code of Ethics.